Aviah/one-click-django-polls-tutorial/tutorial_part1.md

 	+----------------------------+
 	12 rows in set (0.00 sec)

-The datbase contains (for now) 12 tables.
-10 tables are used by django, and the last two tables are the polls app tables, which django just created with the migration file.
+The database contains (for now) 12 tables.
+10 tables are used by django, and the last two tables are the new polls app tables.

-By default, django names the tables with "app-name_model-name".
+By default, django names the tables as "app-name_model-name".
-To see the tables fields:
+To see the tables' fields:

 	mysql > describe polls_question;